Communicating with Anecdotes: Introduction

-A related line of work studies the power of commitment for the \emph{receiver} in persuasion games with hard information. \citet{glazer2004optimal} consider a game of persuasion where the sender can communicate via cheap talk about a multi-dimensional state of the world, after which the receiver can verify one of the features before taking a binary action.
-They show that commitment does not provide additional power to the receiver: the optimal action choice rule is implementable at ex post equilibrium.
-Closer to our model, \citet{glazer2008study} show that the same result holds without cheap talk and partial verification.
-Instead, each state of the world is associated with a subset of feasible signals, and the sender always sends exactly one signal before the receiver takes an action.
-They again find that the receiver gains no additional benefit from being able to commit. \citet{sher2011credibility} extends this latter model to non-binary actions, and shows that the same result holds under a concavity relationship between receiver and sender utilities.
+Much of the literature on strategic communication studies the impact of commitment power. \citet{kamenica2011bayesian} characterize the optimal signaling scheme of a sender with commitment power in cheap talk games.
+Their characterization implies that a sender with quadratic loss (as in our model) who is not restricted to communicating anecdotes would communicate her belief about the state of the world thereby completely avoiding the uninformative babbling equilibrium of \citet{crawford1982strategic}.
+In Section~\ref{sec:commitment}, we show similarly that, subject to the restriction of sending an anecdote, the sender wishes to communicate the most informative anecdote.
+This result suggests that in our model, commitment power can move the equilibrium from a partially informative one to the most informative one.
+Other recent work demonstrates investigates commitment power in verifiable disclosure games, studying the impact of partial commitment (\citet{lipnowski2022persuasion,min2021bayesian,nguyen2021bayesian,lin2022credible}) or characterizing conditions under which commitment has limited impact on achievable outcomes in equilibrium (\citet{glazer2008study,hart2017evidence,sher2011credibility,zhang2022withholding}).
 Importantly, in all of these models the sender's incentives are purely to persuade, with utility that depends on the receiver's action but not the state of the world.
-In our model the sender has an incentive to inform as well as to persuade, and we find that even a small desire to persuade can lead to a significant loss of communication fidelity (and hence welfare) in the absence of commitment.
+In our model the sender has an incentive to inform as well as to persuade.
+Thus in light of the aforementioned literature, our results can be interpreted as showing that a desire to persuade can lead to a significant loss of communication fidelity (and hence welfare) in the absence of commitment.
+Our perfect Bayesian equilibrium characterization in Section~\ref{sec:equilibrium} shows that this loss can happen and be significant with even with a small desire to persuade (i.e., even with a small preference misalignment).